 Glenn is President of Independent Software Inc., a Denver IT consultancy.
 He has been teaching advanced computer seminars around the world since 1988.
 He developed official Server 2008 courseware for Microsoft.
 Glenn has written 18 commercial books for McGraw-Hill, Wiley, IDG and Sybex.
 He is also a sought-after expert witness.

-Course Overview Hello everyone.
-My name is Glenn Weadock, and welcome to my course, Managing Windows 10 Devices and Data.
-I'm a consultant and seminar leader at Independent Software Inc. in Colorado and an author of 18 books on Windows, networking, and certification.
-Now all IT administrators know that two big responsibilities of an operating system are to communicate with devices and provide storage for data, and that's what this course explores, including details on permissions, policies, and security features, such as antivirus, firewall, and encryption.
-Some of the major topics that we will cover include how to set up physical storage with disk management and storage spaces, configuring access control with NTFS, shared permissions, and dynamic access control, understanding how the registry and group policy interact, deploying and managing printing drivers and connections, and the difference between EFS and BitLocker encryption methods.
-Now by the end of this course, you'll know how to deploy and set up device drivers, including printers and storage devices, configure permissions and conditional access for local users and groups, and use local, network, and cloud policies to control access.
-You'll learn tips from migrating group policy settings to MDM platforms, and you'll explore all aspects of securing Windows 10.
-Now before beginning this course, you should be familiar with Windows and Active Directory basics, but no advanced knowledge is required.
-I hope you'll join me on this journey to learn about how to configure hardware, storage, and security with the Managing Windows 10 Devices and Data course at Pluralsight.
+Course Overview [Autogenerated] Hello, everyone.
+My name is Glenn Weadock and welcome to my course managing Windows 10 devices and data.
+I'm a consultant and seminar leader, Independent Software Inc in Colorado and an author of 18 books on Windows networking and certification.
+Now all I T administrators know that too big responsibilities of an operating system are to communicate with devices and provide storage for data.
+And that's what this course explores, including details on permissions policies and security features such as anti virus firewall and encryption.
+Some of the major topics that we will cover include how to set up physical storage with disk management and storage spaces, configuring access control with anti FS share permissions and dynamic access control.
+Understanding how the registry and group policy interact.
+Deploying and managing printer drivers in connections.
+And the difference between DFS and bit locker encryption methods that by the end of this course, you'll know how to deploy and set up device drivers, including printers and storage devices, configured permissions and conditional access for local users and groups.
+And use local network and cloud policies to control access.
+You'll learn tips from migrating group policy settings to MGM platforms, annual explore all aspects of securing Windows 10 that before beginning this course, you should be familiar with Windows and active directory basics.
+But no advance knowledge is required.
+I hope you'll join me on this journey to learn about how to configure hardware, storage and security with the managing Windows 10 Devices and data course at plural site.